 Visit the Trinidad Memorial Lighthouse This lighthouse, built in 1949, is a replica of the 1871 original.
 Located in Seascape Harbor, it is a monument to those lost or buried at sea and preserves the 1871 Fourth Order Fresnel Lens and the 1898 Fog Bell.

-Go Tide Pooling Old Home Beach, just south of the pier and north to Patrick's Point State Park is a great spot to see a magnificent diversity of intertidal lifeforms during low tides.
+Go Tide Pooling Old Home Beach, just south of the pier and north to Sue-Meg State Park is a great spot to see a magnificent diversity of intertidal lifeforms during low tides.

-Roam Patrick’s Point State Park Here you will find stunning beaches, agate hunting, camping, whale watching, and a reconstructed Yurok village (Sumeg Village).
+Roam Sue-Meg State Park Here you will find stunning beaches, agate hunting, camping, whale watching, and a reconstructed Yurok village (Sumeg Village).

 Explore the HSU Telonicher Marine Lab Your kids will enjoy hands-on learning about starfish and other tidal creatures, up close in the touch tanks.
 The lab is an integral part of Humboldt State University's diverse degree programs in marine science.